linkevinlin1/border-crossing-analysis-sol/README.md

 * Typos are not tolerated
 * Not accepting different time stamp format.
 * Does not handle missing column entries
-* Can be slow due to all the data tolerance features
+* Can be slow due to all the quality tolerance features

 ## General Work Flow
 The code reads the input data backwards from the end of file one line at a time.
-The relevant data are stored in an order dictionary for easy access.
-Once the entries within the same month are collected, the dictionary is then sorted by the labels in ascending order.
+The relevant data are stored in an ordered dictionary for easy access.
+Once the entries within the same month are collected, the dictionary is then sorted by the values in ascending order.
 The processed data are written in a temp file.
 After all the input data are processed, the temp file will be read from the end again and write to the report.csv.
 Therefore, the date and the labels will be in a descending order as required.
 The temp file will be deleted at the end of execution.